soofa/location-tool/README.md

 yelp_TokenSecret = Your Yelp Token Secret

-google_API_KEY = Your Google Maps Webservice API Key
+google_API_KEY = Your Google Maps WEBSERVICE API Key

 walkscore_api = Your Walk Score API key

-You should also have the google maps javascript api enabled for your google key above.
-You can then insert your key into line 83 of HeatMap.html.
-This key is used to display the address of the markers in the map.
+You should also have the Google maps JAVASCRIPT api enabled for your Google key above.
+The WEBSERVICE api is used in the CreateHeatMaps.py script while the JAVASCRIPT api is used to generate addresses for markers in the web application.
+Once you activate the javascript api for your key, you can insert it into line 114 of HeatMap.html.

 ````HTML
  <script src="https://maps.googleapis.com/maps/api/js?key=YOURAPIKEY&libraries=places"